Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Critical illness insurance for people with kidney disease
+How to get critical illness insurance with kidney disease

 If you’re diagnosed with kidney failure, the medical bills and time spent recuperating away from work can be astronomical.
 Critical illness insurance can make sure you don’t end up buried in debt so that you can focus on getting better.